ViktoriaRo/sample_application_linux/README.md

 # sample_application_linux

-for computer distributing system subject
+for distributing system and cloud computing subject